Naam/paperless-alfred/README.md

 1. Download the workflow in the github releases section
 2. Import the workflow in Alfred
 3. Setup the `PAPERLESS_INSTANCE` environment variable to point to your Paperless installation url.
-Example: `http://paperless.local:8000/` (Note: Do not omit the closing `/` for now).
+Example: `http://paperless.local:8000/`

 # Usage